chipsxp/AiderAI/agent_gpt4o/README.md

 ## Notes

 - The `config.yaml` file is added to `.gitignore` to prevent accidentally committing your API keys
-- For security, never share your API keys or commit them to public repositories
+- For security, never share your API keys or commit them to public repositories# GPT-4o Agent

+This directory contains resources and code for working with OpenAI's GPT-4o model as an agent.

+## Overview

+GPT-4o is OpenAI's multimodal model that combines vision, audio, and text capabilities.
+This agent implementation leverages these capabilities to provide enhanced assistance.

+## Features

+- Text-based interaction with advanced reasoning
+- Image understanding and analysis
+- Audio processing capabilities
+- Efficient response generation

+## Usage

+[Include usage instructions here]

+## Examples

+[Include examples here]

+## Requirements

+- OpenAI API key with access to GPT-4o
+- [List other requirements]

+## License

+[Include license information]